CHILD SUPPORT IN HAWAII

 WHAT IS CHILD SUPPORT?

-Child support is monetary payments made to the parent that has custody of the parties’ children by the parent that does not have custody.
-The parent that makes child support payments is commonly referred to as the “Payor” (or by the Child Support Enforcement Agency as “Responsible Parent” or “RP.”)
-The parent that receives the child support payments is commonly referred to as the “Payee” (or by the Child Support Enforcement Agency as “Custodial Parent” or “CP”.
-In situations where the parties have joint physical custody, or the non-custodial parent has visitation, a different child support calculation formula is used.
+Child support is payments made to the parent that has custody of a child by the other parent.
+The parent that makes child support payments is commonly referred to as the Payor.
+(Child Support Enforcement Agency refers to Payors as “Responsible Parent” or “RP”) The parent that receives the child support payments is commonly referred to as the Payee.
+(Child Support Enforcement Agency refers to Payees as “Custodial Parent” or “CP”) Where the parties have joint physical custody, or the Payor has extensive visitation, a different child support formula is used.
 See our Custody and Visitation page to read about joint custody and extensive visitation.
-Experienced Hawaii child support attorneys can help you whether you are paying or receiving child support.
+Experienced child support attorneys can help you understand child support in Hawaii, whether you are paying or receiving child support.

 HOW MUCH IS CHILD SUPPORT IN HAWAII?

 The amount of child support owed in the different states is typically calculated by using a formula.
 In Hawaii, the State of Hawaii Child Support Guidelines Worksheet devised by the State, serves as the formula. (referred to as “the Guidelines” or “CSGW”) The formula takes into account each party’s gross (before tax) monthly income, any amounts paid for the child(ren)’s medical insurance, and child care expenses.
 Amounts paid by the Payor for child support for other children is not built into the current CSGW As mentioned above, there are also Hawaii Child Support Guidelines for those who have joint custody, or who have extensive visitation.